acollamati/starchat-doc/docs/index.md

 And the fields are:

 * **state**: a unique name of the state (e.g. `forgot_password`)
+* **execution_order**: specify an order of evaluation for analyzers the lower is the number earlier is the evaluation of the state
 * **max_state_count**: defines how many times StarChat can repropose the state during a conversation.
 * **analyzer (T,I)**: specify an analyzer expression which triggers the state
 * **query (T,I)**: list of sentences whose meaning identify the state